TrellixVulnTeam/swahilipython_SCMU/Doc/howto/curses.rst

 `Urwid <https://pypi.org/project/urwid/>`_.

-The curses library was originally written for BSD Unix; the later System V versions of Unix from AT&T added many enhancements and new functions.
+The curses library was originally written for BSD Unix; the later System V versions of Unix kutoka AT&T added many enhancements and new functions.
 BSD curses is no longer maintained, having been replaced by ncurses, which is an open-source implementation of the AT&T interface.
 If you're using an open-source Unix such as Linux or FreeBSD, your system almost certainly uses